12 Conditions Which Can Cause Sleep Problems

 Those who might already be suffering from OSA will have an even more difficult time breathing due to a narrowing of the airways.

-Asthma
+2. Asthma

-Sixty per cent of those diagnosed with this condition may also suffer from a variant known as “nocturnal asthma”.
+Sixty percent of those diagnosed with this condition may also suffer from a variant known as “nocturnal asthma”.
 Such a scenario is defined by coughing, wheezing and feeling out of breath.
 It stands to reason that sleeping will become more complex.
 Another issue is that certain drugs intended to combat the effects of asthma (such as standard inhalers) can cause further sleep problems.

-Gastroesophageal Reflux Disease (GERD)
+3. Gastroesophageal Reflux Disease (GERD)

 An excessive amount of acid production within the stomach causes GERD.
 Commonly referred to as heartburn, research has highlighted that as many as three out of four people will experience problems when falling asleep at least once every week.
 The acid produced within the stomach tends to enter the oesophagus when lying down in a prone position.